 Samsung also takes the crown for offering the most storage for digital media.
 The S10+ comes with up to a terabyte of internal capacity, which is double the 512GB maximum offered by the iPhone XS Max.
 But the S10+ also supports microSD cards up to 512GB in capacity as well, meaning it’s possible to have triple the space compared to Apple’s flagship.
 (In fact, that 1.5TB total is higher than all but the most expensive of Apple’s MacBook Pro laptops.)

 Until the phone gets released for review it’s impossible to say how well the S10+ will perform compared to the iPhone.
 Apple’s device uses its own A12 Bionic chip, which has six processing cores, while Samsung uses an eight-core processor.
 But historically Apple’s custom-designed silicon, its integration with the iOS software it powers, together with the rest of the hardware in the phone, has given it the edge over competitors whose numbers, on paper, appear greater.
 What’s safe to say is that both phones should handle anything realistically thrown at them.

 These phones are among the most expensive flagships either has made within their categories, and on paper they’re undeniably the pinnacle of each company’s design prowess.
 Buying either is to buy one of the best phones on the planet.

 As for the customer on the fence over whether to defect from one manufacturer to another, it’ll be a trade-off between display notch versus display hole punch, advanced facial recognition versus fingerprint reader, and tight hardware-software integration versus expandability.
-And iOS versus Android, of course - the ecosystem of apps and subscription services are playing an increasing part in keeping customers loyal.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+And iOS versus Android, of course - the ecosystem of apps and subscription services are playing an increasing part in keeping customers loyal.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.